MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/anomaly-diagnosis.md

 The diagnosis process is complex and lengthy, and done by domain experts.
 The process includes:

-* Fetching and joining additional data from different sources for the same time frame
+* Fetching and joining more data from different sources for the same time frame
 * Looking for changes in the distribution of values on multiple dimensions
-* Charting additional variables
+* Charting more variables
 * Other techniques based on domain knowledge and intuition

 Since these diagnosis scenarios are common, machine learning plugins are available to make the diagnosis phase easier, and shorten the duration of the RCA.